cadecuddy/spotisync/README.md

 ### What is this?

-A (RUST!)
-CLI program that lets users export their spotify playlist(s) to CSV or TXT files.

-## Features

-- Download playlists to FLAC or MP3
-- With cover art?
-- Export playlists to CSV, TXT, or JSON
+A cli program for exporting spotify playlists / songs to local data formats.

-### Requirements
+### Func Requirements

 - [x] Authenticate with spotify
 - [ ] View public and private playlists (menu of sorts)